volatiletech/sqlboiler/README.md

   sqlboiler [flags] <driver>

 Examples:
-sqlboiler postgres
+sqlboiler psql

 Flags:
+      --add-global-variants        Enable generation for global variants
+      --add-panic-variants         Enable generation for panic variants
-      --basedir string          The base directory has the templates and templates_test folders -b, --blacklist stringSlice   Do not include these tables in your generated package -d, --debug                   Debug mode prints stack traces on error --no-auto-timestamps      Disable automatic timestamps for created_at/updated_at
+      --basedir string             The base directory has the templates and templates_test folders -c, --config string              Filename of config file to override default lookup -d, --debug                      Debug mode prints stack traces on error -h, --help                       help for sqlboiler
+      --no-auto-timestamps         Disable automatic timestamps for created_at/updated_at
-      --no-hooks                Disable hooks feature for your models --no-tests                Disable generated go test files -o, --output string           The name of the folder to output to (default "models") -p, --pkgname string          The name you wish to assign to your generated package (default "models") -s, --schema string           The name of your database schema, for databases that support real schemas (default "public") -t, --tag stringSlice         Struct tags to be included on your models in addition to json, yaml, toml --version                 Print the version
+      --no-context                 Disable context.Context usage in the generated code --no-hooks                   Disable hooks feature for your models --no-rows-affected           Disable rows affected in the generated API --no-tests                   Disable generated go test files -o, --output string              The name of the folder to output to (default "models") -p, --pkgname string             The name you wish to assign to your generated package (default "models") --struct-tag-casing string   Decides the casing for go structure tag names. camel or snake (default snake) (default "snake")
-  -w, --whitelist stringSlice   Only include these tables in your generated package
+  -t, --tag strings                Struct tags to be included on your models in addition to json, yaml, toml
+      --version                    Print the version
+      --wipe                       Delete the output folder (rm -rf) before generation to ensure sanity
 ```

 Follow the steps below to do some basic model generation.
 Once you've generated